Key Insight for Writing Effective and Defensible Reports

 - evidence adduced from other experts

-- learnings from cases including Perrett-Abrahams v Psychology Board of Australia [2017] VCAT 877:
+- Learnings from cases including Perrett-Abrahams v Psychology Board of Australia [2017] VCAT 877:

 - alleged unsatisfactory report including the lack of a brief treatment history of the client, identification of sources for opinion/conclusions, failure to use objective and/or impartial language and/or distinguish fact from allegation and opinion